Paul Grice: Life

 Grice married Kathleen Watson in 1942; they had two children.

+Work

 Grice on meaning

 One of Grice's two most influential contributions to the study of language and communication is his theory of meaning, which he began to develop in his article "Meaning", written in 1948 but published only in 1957 at the prodding of his colleague, P. F. Strawson.
 Grice further developed his theory of meaning in the fifth and sixth of his William James lectures on "Logic and Conversation", delivered at Harvard in 1967.
 These two lectures were initially published as "Utterer's Meaning and Intentions" in 1969 and "Utterer's Meaning, Sentence Meaning, and Word Meaning" in 1968, and were later collected with the other lectures as the first section of Studies in the Way of Words in 1989.

 Natural vs. non-natural meaning

 In the 1957 article "Meaning", Grice describes "natural meaning" using the example of "Those spots mean (meant) measles."

 And describes "non-natural meaning" using the example of "John means that he'll be late" or "'Schnee' means 'snow'".

 Grice does not define these two senses of the verb 'to mean', and does not offer an explicit theory that separates the ideas they're used to express.
 Instead, he relies on five differences in ordinary language usage to show that we use the word in (at least) two different ways.